kriskitani/kriskitani.github.io/index.md

 ## Hiring Information:

-(August 2022) All positions are currently filled for Fall 2022.
+(August 2022) All paid MS and PhD positions are currently filled for Fall 2022.

 ***